Blogpost · March 12, 2026

 • Encrypt logs at rest and in transit.

-• Limit access to trace data to authorized personnel.
+• Limit access to trace data to authorized engineers.

-Some observability platforms offer automatic PII detection and redaction.
+Some observability platforms (LangSmith, LangFuse) offer automatic PII detection and redaction.

 Evaluation and Testing